Pages

 Its roof was designed to allow for the lady visitors of the house to sit upon and view the goings-on of the sporting achievements of the menfolk.

 It is said that Mr Bowman’s wealth was extraordinary and that he spared no expense in building the house, which cost somewhere around 72 thousand pounds.
 The extravagance is quite evident when visiting the mansion and its extraordinary coach house (which is larger than a lot of people’s entire homes).
-There are long-held local legends that back in Bowman's day when only he and his two brothers lived in the home, and later just Edmund and his wife Annie, that Bowman had 14 servant’s, 4 of which lived on site.
-Much like TV shows like “downtown Abbey” or “Upstairs Downstairs” the home had areas purely for the use and movement of servant’s.
+There are long-held local legends that, in Bowman's day, when only he and his two brothers lived in the home, and later just Edmund and his wife Annie, that Bowman had 14 servants, 4 of which lived on site.
+Much like TV shows like “Downtown Abbey” or “Upstairs Downstairs” the home had areas purely for the use and movement of servants.

-The White Carra Marble Fire Place in the Drawing room at Martindale Hall was entered into a competition in France, where it took first prize at a Paris exhibition in 1873 and was purchased by Mr Bowman for 75 pounds.
+The white Carrara marble fireplace in the drawing-room at Martindale Hall was entered into a competition in France, where it took first prize at a Paris exhibition in 1873 and was purchased by Mr Bowman for 75 pounds.

 John Mortlock, who inherited the house from his parents, died in 1950, only 15 months after marrying his wife, Dorothy.
 After John’s death, Dorothy walked out of the house, leaving everything the way it sat, other than a few personal possessions.
 She locked the door and then donated the entire building and contents to the University of Adelaide, which in turn gave the entire site to the people of South Australia.